ATTPC/attpc_engine/docs/user_guide/detector/index.md

 The detector system code simulates an event by going through a series of steps to ultimately produce its point cloud.
 For each event, the detector system:

-1. Generate the trajectory of the each nucleus in the exit channel of the event by solving its equation of motion in the AT-TPC with a fine grained-timestep
+1. Generate the trajectory of the each nucleus in the exit channel (or the nuclei specified by the user) of the event by solving its equation of motion in the AT-TPC with a fine grained-timestep
 2. Determines how many electrons are created at each point of each nucleus' trajectory
 3. Converts the z coordinate of each point in each trajectory to a GET electronics sampling-frequency based Time Bucket using the electron drift velocity
 3. Transports each point of the nucleus' trajectory to the pad plane, applying diffusion if requested, to identify the sensing pad for each timestep